FIVE MOST SURPRISING FINDS

-There is a generation of Black men in this country whose testimony ought to silence every contemporary conversation about what cannot be done.
-They were sent across the world to fight in rice paddies and jungles for a nation that, at the time, was still debating whether they deserved to drink from the same water fountains as white citizens (Department of Defense, Vietnam-Era Service Records; Terry, Bloods, Random House, 1984).
+There is a generation of Black men in this country whose testimony should silence every conversation about what cannot be done.
+They were sent across the world to fight in rice paddies and jungles for a nation still debating whether they deserved to drink from the same water fountain as white citizens (Department of Defense, Vietnam-Era Service Records; Terry, Bloods, Random House, 1984).

-They faced enemy fire in a war most of them did not choose, endured racism from within the very military that armed them, and returned home to neighborhoods that had been gutted by neglect and policy.
+They took enemy fire in a war most of them did not choose.
+They endured racism from the very military that armed them.
+They came home to neighborhoods gutted by neglect and policy.

 And then, without apology, without a hashtag, without a single TED talk about resilience, they built lives.
 They built businesses.
 They raised families.
 They became the bedrock of communities that had every statistical reason to collapse.

-Their story is not a comfortable one for the modern discourse.
-It does not fit the narrative of permanent victimhood.
+Their story does not fit the modern narrative of permanent victimhood.
 It does not support the argument that systemic oppression makes individual achievement impossible.
 It tells us something essential about agency, discipline, and what people can do when they refuse — absolutely refuse — to be defined by the worst things done to them.

 More than 300,000 Black Americans served in the Vietnam War (Department of Defense, Vietnam-Era Personnel Statistics).
 In the early years of the conflict, Black soldiers were disproportionately assigned to combat units, resulting in casualty rates that significantly exceeded their proportion of the military population.